MKD2002/Project/README.md

 # project1
-#This is our first ever team project.
+#This is my first ever team project in which i am contributing in frontend,database management and machine learning parts